gridiron-zone/huddle/docs/architecture/adr-001-change-chain-links-plain-text-encoding-to-hex.md

 ## Context

 The `x/profiles` module gives users the possibility to link their profile to some external account(s), either centralized applications
 (eg. GitHub, Reddit, Twitter) or other blockchains (eg. Cosmos, Solana, Polkadot).
-When linking a Desmos profile to any of these accounts, we use a signature-based authentication process in order to make sure that the user controls such accounts.
+When linking a Huddle profile to any of these accounts, we use a signature-based authentication process in order to make sure that the user controls such accounts.
 In both the applications and chains links, we currently expect the user to use the UTF-8 encoding when sending over the plain text used to create the signature.
 However, since the UTF-8 encoding is not able to correctly represent all bytes, there might be cases in which we end up with a signature